(un)framing vision

 Naive Forms

-With time, we turn the visible world into designated meaning and language, replacing looking with thinking.
-This book honors a fundamental, child-like experience of the world, one understood primarily through form, matter and texture.
+With time , we turn the visible world into designated meaning and language , replacing looking with thinking .
+This book honors a fundamental , child-like experience of the world , one understood primarily through form and matter .

-Familiar objects from our environment are shown as seen through negative spaces in their surroundings.
-The images are arranged from sky to ground, indicated in the side of each page.
-Full bleed images hide in-between folded pages, prompting curiosity and discovery.
-The reader may find underlying connections and meaning, forming their own sense of the world.
+Familiar objects from our environment are shown as seen through negative spaces in their surroundings .
+The images are arranged from sky to ground , indicated in the side of each page , and full-bleed images hide in-between folded pages , prompting curiosity and discovery .
+The reader may find underlying connections and meaning , forming their own sense of the world .

 Chipboard sleeve